joko1712/HYBpy_ModelsandData/README.md

         ```bash
         git clone https://github.com/joko1712/HYBpy_ModelsandData.git
         ```
-    - Or download the files directly from the repository.
+    - Or download the folders/files directly from the repository.

 2. **Load files into HYBpy**: